raymondtang310/call-duration-measurer/README.md

 }

 const main = async () => {
-  // Create a new CallDurationMeasurer. const callDurationMeasurer = new CallDurationMeasurer();
+  // Create a new `CallDurationMeasurer`. const callDurationMeasurer = new CallDurationMeasurer();

-  // Invoke `someFunction` and record the time taken for the call INCLUDING the time taken for the promise to complete. await callDurationMeasurer.invoke(someFunction);
+  // Invoke `someFunction` and record the time taken for this call INCLUDING the time taken for the promise to complete. await callDurationMeasurer.invoke(someFunction);

   const messagePrinter = new MessagePrinter('Makoto is');